MicrosoftDocs/win32/desktop-src/tablet/speech-and-accessibility.md

 ---
-Description: 'For applications to be accessible, information about screen content must be exposed by using the voice-recognition utilities.' ms.assetid: '6fc4116b-1516-49e2-acad-da376d2efa50'
+Description: For applications to be accessible, information about screen content must be exposed by using the voice-recognition utilities. ms.assetid: 6fc4116b-1516-49e2-acad-da376d2efa50
-title: Speech and Accessibility
+title: Speech and Accessibility ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Speech and Accessibility